Debunking 5 Juice Detox Myths

 4. You Only Lose Water Weight & It’s Not A Sustainable Method of Weight Loss

 It’s true, to an extent.
 If you’re not eating consciously for the other 358 days of the year, an immersion into a juice detox won’t be a sustainable method of weight loss.
 However, there are two parts to this that need to be addressed.
 While throughout a juice detox it is expected that you will lose some water weight, a lot of this is due to toxins being released from the kidneys and liver through your body’s natural elimination process; urination.
-When thinking about long-term, sustainable weight loss - start as you mean to go on.
+Then when thinking about long-term, sustainable weight loss - start as you mean to go on.
 A juice detox is a wonderful way to kickstart or reinvigorate your weight loss journey while setting yourself up with new, healthy habits.

 5. It’s Way Too Hard & Tastes Gross